Talentwunder/devops-github-actions-create-testboxes/README.md

-# GitHub Action to Sync S3 Bucket 🔄
+# GitHub Action to Create a S3 Bucket and copy testbox static files to it

-This simple action uses the [vanilla AWS CLI](https://docs.aws.amazon.com/cli/index.html) to sync a directory (either from your repository or generated during your workflow) with a remote S3 bucket.

 ## Usage

 ### `workflow.yml` Example

 Place in a `.yml` file such as this one in your `.github/workflows` folder.
 [Refer to the documentation on workflow YAML syntax here.](https://help.github.com/en/articles/workflow-syntax-for-github-actions)

-As of v0.3.0, all [`aws s3 sync` flags](https://docs.aws.amazon.com/cli/latest/reference/s3/sync.html) are optional to allow for maximum customizability (that's a word, I promise) and must be provided by you via `args:`.

 #### The following example includes optimal defaults for a public static website: